example42/example42_old.github.io/_posts/2011-05-24-puppi-presentation-at-puppetcamp-europe-2011.md

 ---
-layout: default
+layout: blog
-title: !binary |-
-  UHVwcGkgcHJlc2VudGF0aW9uIGF0IFB1cHBldENhbXAgRXVyb3BlIDIwMTE=
+title: Puppi presentation at Puppet Camp Europe 2011
 created: 1306271425
 ---
 Puppi has been presented at the PuppetCamp Europe 2011.<br/>